+- 15.15.1 Uses that may be suitable for inclusion in the Residential Country areas include but are not limited to single detached housing on large lots, parks and recreation sites, community halls, schools, or places of worship. - 15.15.2 Non-residential development in Residential Country areas will be considered to provide convenient access to services for residents.
+Home-based businesses that provide opportunities for occupations and small-scale entrepreneurial business in Residential Country areas will be supported. - 15.15.3 Residential Country developments will be designed to rely on on-site sewage disposal (i.e., septic system) and non-communal water sources (e.g., individual wells, trucked water delivery to tanks).

+Section 15.16 RESIDENTIAL - OLD TOWN

-- 15.16.1 Uses that may be suitable for inclusion in the Residential Country areas include but are not limited to single detached housing on large lots, parks and recreation sites, community halls, schools, or places of worship. - 15.16.2 Non-residential development in Residential Country areas will be considered to provide convenient access to services for residents.
-Home-based businesses that provide opportunities for occupations and small-scale entrepreneurial business in Residential Country areas will be supported. - 15.16.3 Residential Country developments will be designed to rely on on-site sewage disposal (i.e., septic system) and non-communal water sources (e.g., individual wells, trucked water delivery to tanks). - 15.16.4 To ensure adequate lot area for onsite sewage disposal, the minimum size for lots located in Residential Country areas is 1.0 hectare. - i.
-Notwithstanding the above, new residential development may occur with lot sizes of a minimum of 0.5 hectares so long as the applicant is able to adequately demonstrate the site and area has the capacity to accommodate long-term on-site servicing. - 15.16.5 New Residential- Country lots, or subdivision of existing lots, may be required to prepare a professional geotechnical study confirming the soils' capacity for sewage percolation and potential for conflict with groundwater resources. - 15.16.6 All new Residential Country lots, or subdivision of existing lots, that propose groundwater wells as their water source will be required to prepare a professional hydrological study to confirm the site's aquifer capacity.
+- 15.15.4 To ensure adequate lot area for onsite sewage disposal, the minimum size for lots located in Residential Country areas is 1.0 hectare. - i.
+Notwithstanding the above, new residential development may occur with lot sizes below 1.0 hectares to a minimum of 0.5 hectares so long as the applicant is able to adequately demonstrate the site and aquifer area has the capacity to accommodate long-term on-site servicing.
+Further restrictions may be applied during the Zoning Bylaw update. - 15.15.5 New Residential- Country lots, or subdivision of existing lots, may be required to prepare a professional geotechnical study confirming the soils' capacity for sewage percolation and potential for conflict with groundwater resources. - 15.15.6 All new Residential Country lots, or subdivision of existing lots, that propose groundwater wells as their water source will be required to prepare a professional hydrological study to confirm the site's aquifer capacity.

-15.17 RESIDENTIAL - OLD TOWN
+15.16 RESIDENTIAL - OLD TOWN

 The Residential - Old Town designation is intended to protect and preserve the historic character of one of the first neighbourhoods of Whitehorse, locally known as Old Town, which contains an eclectic mix of housing types.
 This neighbourhood is located adjacent to the Downtown, up against the clay cliffs and close to many community amenities.
-Many of the older homes in Old Town are small and have an historic architectural character; however, there has been increasing redevelopment within Old Town, with new duplexes, triplexes, and fourplexes adding density.
+Many of the older homes in Old Town are small and have a historical character; however, there has been increasing redevelopment within Old Town, with new duplexes, triplexes, and fourplexes adding density.

-- 15.17.1 Uses that may be suitable for inclusion in Residential Old Town include but are not limited to single detached residential, multi-unit residential, secondary living and garden suites, home-based businesses, parks, and playgrounds. - 15.17.2 The historic character of Old Town will be retained through building size, massing, height, architectural character, and setback requirements. - 15.17.3 Building heights in Old Town will be limited to 10 metres. - 15.17.4 The maximum density is 150 units per hectare which is roughly equivalent to six units on a typical Old Town lot. - 15.17.5 Redevelopment in Old Town that is respectful to, and compatible with, existing development will be encouraged.
+- 15.16.1 Uses that may be suitable for inclusion in Residential Old Town include but are not limited to single detached residential, multi-unit residential, secondary living and garden suites, home-based businesses, parks, and playgrounds. - 15.16.2 The historic character of Old Town will be retained through building size, massing, height, architectural character, and setback requirements. - 15.16.3 Building heights in Old Town will be limited to 10 metres. - 15.16.4 The maximum density is 150 units per hectare which is roughly equivalent to six units on a typical Old Town lot. - 15.16.5 Redevelopment in Old Town that is respectful to, and compatible with, existing development will be encouraged.

-15.18 RESIDENTIAL - URBAN
+15.17 RESIDENTIAL - URBAN